jacksorjacksor/Xunit.DependencyInjection/README.md

 ```

 * Configure method
-Anything defined in ConfigureServices, can be specified in the Configure method signature.
+Anything defined in ConfigureServices can be specified in the Configure method signature.
 These services are injected if they're available.

 ## How to find `Startup`?

 ### 1. Specific startup
-Declare [Startup] on test class
+Declare [Startup] on the test class

 ### 2. Nest startup
 ``` C#